kvanbortel/swen-261-team-project/docs/DesignDoc.md

 NeedDAO: Only responsible for DAO processes related to Needs
 NeedFileDAO: Same as NeedDAO but specialized
 Need: Only needs to be updated if the structure of a need changes
+AccountController: Only responsible for creating, updating, and getting Accounts.
+AccountDAO: Only responsible for DAO processes related to Accounts
+AccountFileDAO: Same as AccountDAO but specialized
+Account: Only needs to be updated in the struture of account changes
+Basket: Only needs to be updated in the structure of Basket changes
+BasketNeed: Only needs to be updated if the structure of BasketNeed changes
 DonationNeed: **FAILS TO COMPLY**: DonationNeed needs to change if either 1) donation items change or 2) the donation process changes.
 SOLUTION: Make a DonationItem class so that other information or behavior.
 Right now that would just be a string but in the future an item may have a cost
 VolunteerNeed: **FAILS TO COMPLY**: Changes to volunteer state/behavior OR the volunteer process requires a change to this class